 This round was not held for everyone.
 For some guys, it was included in 3rd round itself and for some guys it was separate.

 I’ll say it was a formality round.
 But still much important cause it was only 10 min but in that HR was judging my communication skill (But not of higher level) as well as whether I will join and work in the company for at least next 3-4 years.
 Following are the brief Factset interview questions asked me in HR round.

-Following are Factset interview questions asked to other guys by different panel:
+Following are Factset Interview Questions asked to other Guys by the Different Panel:

 - Some interviewer asked some puzzles.
 Here are some puzzles that will help you to practice.

 - Some asked about the database like write database schema for an Inventory like that.

 - Also, read different types of database keys used in DBMS.